Tag Archives: MANHATTAN NY

 On 42nd Street just West of Broadway, luxuriously modern designed TIMES SQUARE BREWERY attracted nearby theatre patrons, white-collar businessmen, and curious tourists alike until closing in 2007.
 First floor includes right side bar area, wooden chair-table back dining area, and kitchen serving pasta, pizza, burgers, crab cakes, and salmon.
 Floating stairs lead to mezzanine, brew tanks, and second floor dining area spectacularly overlooking Broadway.

-Treasured 2nd Street dive, d.b.a., is a dingy hangout with yellowish exposed ductwork, busy right side bar, and rustic backyard beer garden.
+Treasured 2nd Street dive, d.b.a., was a dingy hangout with yellowish exposed ductwork, busy right side bar, and rustic backyard beer garden.

 Visited April ’06, with former music editor (and pal) Chris Uhl, quaffing cask-conditioned Sixpoint Bengali Tiger and Victory Moonglow Weizenbock.
 Dazzling liquor selection included a dozen bourbons, twenty single malt Scotches, twenty vodkas, ten gins, and fifteen rums.